CDFER/Captive-Portal-ESP32/README.md

-# ESP32 Cross Platform Captive Portal
+# ESP32 Cross Platform Captive Portal Example

-A ESP32 Captive Portal example that works on all devices (or that's the goal).
+A ESP32 Captive Portal (think airport wifi sign in page) example that works on all devices (or that's the goal).

 When you connect to the wifi "captive" password "12345678" it should take you straight to http://4.3.2.1/ and display some simple text.